 As a borrower of SWCPL’s hotspots I have read and understand the Wi-Fi Hotspot Circulation Policy.
 I understand that I will be assessed a fee of $222.00 if the hotspot is damaged or lost.
 I further understand that hotspots are not to be returned in the drop box or I will be fined $10.00.

 Kit inspected at checkout ________Kit inspected at check-in ________ Staff initials Staff initials

 South Whitley Community Public Library has Wi-Fi hotspots available for checkout by SWCPL patrons.

-- Hotspots may only be checked out by patrons age 18 and older who have a valid library card, and whose account is clear of fees and fines.
+Hotspots may only be checked out by SWCPL cardholders who are age 18 and older, and whose account is valid and clear of fees and fines.
 Patrons must present their library card to check out a hotspot.

-- Patron is responsible for any lost or damaged hotspots.
-Damaged or lost items are charged as such: Sprint modem, $180; USB cable or charger, $20; Carrying case, $20; Instructional card, $2.
+Patron is responsible for any lost or damaged hotspots.
+Damaged or lost items included in the hotspot are charged as such: Sprint modem, $180; USB cable or charger, $20; Carrying case, $20; Instructional card, $2.

-- SWCPL is not responsible for any damage to computers or other devices by use of the hotspot.
+SWCPL is not responsible for any damage occurring to computers or other devices by use of the hotspot.